lvgl/lvgl/docs/details/base-widget/styles/style-properties.rst

 length
 ~~~~~~

-Its meaning depends on the type of the widget.
+Its meaning depends on the type of Widget.
 For example in case of lv_scale it means the length of the ticks.

 .. raw:: html